 I am by no means a refugee myself, and won’t pretend that I can understand what it’s like.
 I do, however, understand the system in multiple Western countries.
 I worked with asylum seekers in the UK.
 I still volunteer at that organization.
-I’m doing a Masters degree currently and one of my primary interests is occupational justice – specifically of marginalized groups and disaster relief.
-And I recently received a scholarship which will help me volunteer in a French refugee camp this fall! (**one major reason I am finally getting around to writing this post – yay!!!**)
+In my Master’s degree one of my primary interests is occupational justice – specifically of marginalized groups and disaster relief.
+And I received a grant that enabled me to volunteer on the frontlines with Refugee Women’s Center in the northern France refugee camps.

 In my opinion, the key to understanding why people and especially travelers should support refugees, is understanding what a refugee is.
 The 1951 UN Convention Relating to the Status of Refugees defines refugees as: